beangusu/Bingcentia/README.md

 **This list is completely seperate from Licentia despite some basic features being the same.**

-If you wish to add or modify the _slightest little thing_, even a seemingly innocuous change such as a RaceMenu or BodySlide preset, an ENB preset or an INI setting, **you must ask for support in the unoffical support channels.** The **only** exceptions are those changes for your particular setup that have already been mentioned elsewhere in this readme, such as mods for Gamepads or UltraWide.
+If you wish to add or modify the _slightest little thing_, even a seemingly innocuous change such as a RaceMenu or BodySlide preset, an ENB preset or an INI setting, **you must ask for support in the unofficial support channels.** The **only** exceptions are those changes for your particular setup that have already been mentioned elsewhere in this README, such as mods for Gamepads or Ultrawide.
 Changing resolution is also fine.

 Also, before asking a question, look at [Troubleshooting](https://github.com/beangusu/Bingcentia/blob/main/TROUBLESHOOTING.md)!
-Most questions can be answered there.
+Most technical and gameplay questions can be answered there.

 # Requirements